EmilioMonteLuna/Kaggle_projects/README.md

 3. Comparison of safety metrics across energy sources.
 4. Predictive modeling for uranium prices or electricity generation.
 5. Interactive visualizations for better storytelling.

+## Credits & Future Work
+Please refer to the dataset description found [here](https://www.kaggle.com/datasets/alistairking/nuclear-energy-datasets/) for the full list of credits.

+If you have any suggestions for future work or collaborations, please do not hesitate to reach out!